 Blueberry washing only takes a few minutes and leaves you with plenty of fresh fruit to enjoy.
-Take the time to learn the key facts you need to know for washing blueberries:
+Here’s how I wash my blueberries to make them safe to eat:

 - Rinse blueberries with cold water until all debris is removed.

-- Dip blueberries in a vinegar-and-water mixture to remove additional residue and increase fresh berry shelf life.
+- Dip blueberries in your vinegar-and-water mixture to kill mold and bacteria.

 - Gently dry your blueberries with a paper towel.